 In some domestic violence situations, accusations of abuse or assault are false.
 Alleged victims may make false reports when trying to gain the upper hand in a child custody dispute or divorce situation.
 These false allegations are extremely serious, as restraining orders or protective orders can be issued and may have a drastic impact on your life.
 It affects your right to possess firearms, to remain in your home, and sometimes to even see your children.
 Our firm works tirelessly to investigate each and every case to defend against these allegations and successfully resolve your domestic case.

 Domestic violence charges are very serious and should be addressed immediately.
 Whether you have been accused of spousal abuse, child abuse, risk of injury, or assault, harassment or threatening, we can help you fight the charges and stand up for your rights.
 Call our office today at 203-327-1500 or contact us online for a free consultation.

 Victim’s Rights and Victim Representation.

+Victims of domestic violence have Constitutional and statutory rights in Connecticut.
 If a victim has questions or concerns about how to apply for or modify Restraining Orders, Protective Orders, contact us and we can discuss the best way to ensure your interests are represented, you are safe, and your voice is heard.